ErikJamesThompson/english-perms/README.md

 ### English Word Considerations

+Current library does not recognize single character words ("a")

-Many words exist in various dictionaries that aren't often used in common parlance.
+Additionally, many words exist in various dictionaries that aren't often used in common parlance.

 Running the Below Command